 Competition can be a driving force for progress, motivating individuals to perform better, increase productivity, and push the boundaries of innovation, ultimately resulting in enhanced benefits for end-users.

 However, while this holds true in crypto, it also creates avoidable tensions between projects and often leads to a situation where the innovations of one project are overlooked by those who do not possess a financial stake in that particular project.
-This division in the community limits our collective capacity to confront the imminent challenges to privacy that we previously outlined, a suboptimal outcome given the substantial force wielded by those who seek to undermine our freedoms.
+This division in the community limits our collective capacity to address the imminent challenges to privacy that we previously outlined, a suboptimal outcome given the substantial force wielded by those who seek to undermine our freedoms.

 Ultimately, to stand a chance against this opposition, we should strive to embrace our uniqueness and foster creativity; different projects working on different ideas and solutions, but we must unite together in a decentralized, private, and free economy in which all of our projects thrive and can be integrated.